 Though Cost is not among the key considerations, affordability is a choice factor between seeds of two similar features.

 Given the importance of certified seed and fertilizer, government and NGOs intervene in the formal seed market through subsidies.
 The goal is to make seeds affordable to low-income earners.
 You can benefit from accessing certified seed and save money.

 To enjoy higher value you’re your money, consider buying your seeds in bulk before the planting season sets in.

-With the market flooded with counterfeit and fake seeds, to access quality ones buy yours from an authorized agro dealer (wholesaler/retailer) only.
-You can find one by through displayed banners and certificates of accreditation in their premises.
+There are manty seed companies in Kenya.
+Yet, you find the seed market flooded with counterfeit and fake seeds.
+To access the quality ones buy only from an authorized or accredited agrovet shop (wholesaler/retailer) only.
+You can find one by a displayed banner or KEPHIS ECS certificates of accreditation in their premises.
 Buying from a credible regional supplier has additional advantages like access to input credit, crop insurance and free transport to your farm.

 Where to Buy certified seeds